francisfsjiang/CourseraDownloader/README.md

 	Cookie: csrf_token=.....
 	Connection: keep-alive

-You can copy your request header of coursera.orgs in firebug or other browser-buildin devtools
+You can copy your request header of coursera.org in firebug or other browser-buildin devtools

 Then, Generate the download task list.